megawac/qwebirc-enhancements/sound/readme.md

 https://www.scirra.com/blog/44/on-html5-audio-formats-aac-and-ogg

-We default to html5 audio so include a copy of the soundfile as mp3 (for ie safari and flash fallback) and ogg (for ff, opera and chrome)
+Using html5 audio.
+I use foobar2000 to convert formats Only really use mp3 and ogg

+The mario sounds are from http://themushroomkingdom.net/media/smw/wav